Raviole surprises for its fine and vertical fruit, which allows this Barolo to give emotions from the early years.

 Ever since the mentioned harvest, the “1752” has been considered a reserve wine.

-The result is a stock of only 6000 samples, purposely presented in a classy “vintage” packaging to underline the culture, tradition, and wisdom of a location in the Langhe area envied by the whole world: Cannubi.
+The wine is produced in few samples presented in a classy “vintage” packaging to underline the culture, tradition, and wisdom of a location in the Langhe area envied by the whole world: Cannubi.

 At the eye, Liste appears in its intense ruby red color.
 At the nose, it expresses notes of wild berries, liquorish, tobacco, and cocoa.
 At the palate, it is dry, full-bodied, has a persistent flavor, and is austere and velvety.

-Cerequio is an amphitheater of vines on the Langhe terrace, between Barolo, Castiglione Falletto, and Monforte, protected by cold winds.
+Cerequio is an amphitheater of vines on the Langhe terrace, in the municipality of La Morra.

 Its soil made of sand (20%), loam (50%), and clay (30%) produces tannic, solid-bodied, and powerful wines.
 The vineyard is located at a height of about 320 m (1050 ft.) a.s.l. and has an eastward sun exposure.
 The olfactory bouquet of this cru is rich and complex: the dominating scents are cherry, violet, and balsamic notes, as well as refined hints of vanilla, liquorish, dried rose, and tar.